 Others define user testing as any testing by users, an umbrella that would include usability testing but not allow the two terms to be used interchangeably.

 🔥 Our stance?
-Regardless of what you want to call it, watching real people use your website and learning from their mistakes is a crucial part of a product-review process.
+Regardless of what you want to call it, watching real people use your website and learning from their mistakes is a crucial part of a product review process.

-Your website's interface should be straightforward and easy to use, and usability testing is an essential step in getting there.
+Your website's user interface should be straightforward and easy to use, and usability testing is an essential step in getting there.
 But to get the most actionable results, testing must be done correctly—you will want to reproduce normal use conditions exactly.